yahngming/rules/README.md

 # rules

-Fuck the Great Fire Wall
+Making the world a better place.